 How much should a Quartz Worktop Cost?

 Quartz worktops are classy looking engineered materials that have many amazing attributes.
 Quartz is durable, non-porous in nature, scratch and heat-resistant, easy to maintain and offers a high aesthetic appeal.
 However, there is one point that makes quartz a far-fetched stone.
 It is expensive and the installation charges added to it sum up to a hefty investment.
 However, quartz is a very tough stone and it ensures a one-time investment.
-Know about the quartz worktops cost, factors influencing the cost and how you can save on it.
+Know about the quartz worktops prices, factors influencing the cost and how you can save on it.

-How much do quartz worktops cost?
+How much do quartz worktops prices?

 The price of the material is estimated as per square foot.
-The average quartz price ranges between £50 and £100 per square foot with installation charges included.
+The average quartz worktop price ranges between £50 and £100 per square foot with installation charges included.
 Therefore, any modest size quartz countertop measuring 54 square feet ranges between £2,700 and £5,400.
 Bear in mind that the price will, however, vary depending upon the quality of the quartz slab that you purchase.